 Performance results were measured for two chemical systems that are commonly used for MD code benchmarking, and two additional systems that are characteristic for free energy perturbation (FEP) simulations.
-The characteristics of the benchmark systems are summarized in
+The characteristics of the benchmark systems are summarized in Table 1.
+The

-1 D. E. Shaw Research, New York, NY 10036, USA.
+&lt;sup>1 D. E. Shaw Research, New York, NY 10036, USA.

-2 Department of Biochemistry and Molecular Biophysics, Columbia University, New York, NY 10032, USA.
+&lt;sup>2 Department of Biochemistry and Molecular Biophysics, Columbia University, New York, NY 10032, USA.

-^{} To whom correspondence should be addressed: David.Shaw@DEShawResearch.com.
+\ To whom correspondence should be addressed: David.Shaw@DEShawResearch.com.

-Table 1.
-The parameters were chosen to optimize Desmond/GPU performance without compromising accuracy [1].
+parameters were chosen to optimize Desmond/GPU performance without compromising accuracy [1].

 We report simulation rates for two different algorithms for the decomposition of the electrostatic energy into a "near" and a "far" part: the first algorithm is the well-known Particle Mesh Ewald scheme (PME).
-The second algorithm is "u-series" decomposition, a new approximation for electrostatic interactions developed at D. E. Shaw Research [2].
+The second algorithm is "u-series", a new decomposition for electrostatic interactions developed at D. E. Shaw Research [2].